 Purpose: SCAH supports collegiality and foster community in the field of contemporary art history.
 It also seeks to promote knowledge of the history contemporary art and visual culture through the facilitation of seminars, discussion groups, the presentation of work in progress, and the active encouragement of research among its members.

-Society of Historians of East European and Russian Art and Architecture (SHERA)
+Society of Historians of East European, Eurasian, and Russian Art and Architecture, inc. (SHERA)

 Society of North American Goldsmiths (SNAG)

 Purpose: SNAG is a nonprofit organization that supports and advances the professional practice of artists, designers, jewelers, and metalsmiths around the world through education, innovation, and leadership.
 SNAG holds an annual conference; publishes the quarterly full-color journal Metalsmith, and its special annual edition, Exhibition in Print; produces an extensive digital newsletter; and sponsors exhibitions and colloquia in academic and nonacademic settings, among other services.
-SNAG’s Educational Endowment awards four competitive undergraduate and graduate scholarships each year, one of them sponsored by Hoover and Strong specifically for well-designed production jewelry.
+SNAG’s Educational Endowment awards four competitive undergraduate and graduate scholarships each year.

 Membership: 1,150 individuals; 112 institutions

 Purpose: SECAC is a nonprofit organization that promotes the study and practice of the visual arts in higher education on a national basis.
 It fosters ongoing dialogue about pertinent creative, scholarly, and educational issues and facilitates cooperation among teachers and administrators in universities, colleges, community colleges, professional art schools, and museums—and among independent artists and scholars.
-Eac year SECAC holds an annual conference; publishes a journal, SECAC Review, and three newsletters; recognizes excellence through an awards program; and presents a $3,000 artist’s fellowship.
-Membership includes individuals and institutions from the original group of Southeastern states that founded the conference: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.
-Over the decades, however, SECAC has grown to include individual and institutional members from across the United States, becoming the second largest national organization of its kind.
+Each year SECAC holds an annual conference; publishes an annual journal, Art Inquiries, and two newsletters; recognizes excellence through an awards program; and presents a $5,000 artist’s fellowship and a $5,000 award for art-historical research.
+SECAC has grown to include individual and institutional members from across the United States and several foreign countries, becoming the second largest national organization of its kind.
 SECAC participates in CAA’s Annual Conferences.

 Contact: Administrator: Rachel Frew, PO Box 656, Carrboro, NC 27510-0656; 919-942-8235.